ISO 9001: Quality Management Systems (QMS)

 Procurement specifications often require certification as a condition to supply, so certification opens doors.

-Any organization can benefit from implementing ISO 9001:2015 as its requirements are underpinned by eight universal management principles:
+Any organization can benefit from achieving ISO 9001 certification and implementing ISO 9001:2015 as its requirements are underpinned by universal management principles:

 The Annex SL structure provides a common language between ISO management systems that streamlines the path to compliance related certifications.

 The focus on risk identifies areas of concern in advance and allows you to allocate resources where they are most needed.